nathamanath/blog/articles/preload-images-in-js.md

 };
 ```

-With this you can preload individual images,
+With this you can pre load individual images,

 ```javascript
 var image = new Loader('path/to/image', function() { ... });
 ```

-or batches of images,
+Or batches of images,

 ```javascript
 Loader.batch(['paths', 'to', 'many', 'images'], function() { ... });
 ```

-and have a callback executed when the image(s) is ready.
+And have a callback executed when the image(s) is ready.

-And [here](http://codepen.io/nathamanath/pen/MwwRrr) is a quick codepen showing
+And [here](http://codepen.io/nathamanath/pen/MwwRrr) is a quick pen showing
 it working!